 technology”).
 “I’m looking for stronger material that is less rigid,” he said.
 An investment in a 3-D printer has aided product development.
 Among the more interesting innovations is a retractable fin that’s spring loaded so it retracts if it hits a rock.

 He’s traveled the typical financing route: first loan from family and friends, an SBA loan, then another, with all proceeds, plowed back into Hala.
-The focus remains on product improvement.
+The focus remains on product improvement to ensure product success.
 He manufactures in several places in Asia and the U.S. and enjoys sales throughout the U.S. and a dozen countries.

 Hall sees the big the ocean-based paddleboard companies eyeing his niche.
 “Our biggest challenge is the bigger companies with better buying power, so we continually improve our quality.
 Moots sells an $8000 dollar mountain bike, and their success shows there’s a market for quality.”
 Hall backs up that quality with a three-year warranty unmatched in the industry, and the company has a promotional video to show how resilient the boards are.